vaibhavb/vitraag/_posts/2024/2024-10-23-reverse-hair-greying.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Genetically, I should be bald.<br><br>I started to lose my hair and go gray in my late 20s.<br><br>Now, at 47, I’ve got a full head of hair and ~70% of my gray is gone.<br><br>Here how I did it.. 🧵 <a href="https://t.co/VLuCVwTeMM">pic.twitter.com/VLuCVwTeMM</a></p>&mdash; Bryan Johnson /dd (@bryan_johnson) <a href="https://twitter.com/bryan_johnson/status/1848809345313649126?ref_src=twsrc%5Etfw">October 22, 2024</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 I asked OpenAI's o1 model to use the above thread and create a regimen for reversing hair greying.
-Here is what i came up with.
+Here is what it came up with.
+I also [shared](https://chatgpt.com/share/67196397-d83c-8011-9c90-c5b7b0755b34) a comparative version.

-# Tackling Grey Hair: Steps to Maintain Your Natural Color 🌟🧵
+## Tackling Grey Hair: Steps to Maintain Your Natural Color 🌟🧵

-## Start Early
+### Start Early 🚀

 Don't wait for visible greying.
 Early intervention may help slow down the progression of grey hair.
 The best time to focus on hair pigmentation is before significant greying occurs.

-## Nutrition
+### Nutrition 🥦

 Ensure your diet includes adequate amounts of: